cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026sp/assignment3.md

 # Assignment 3: Gallery

-**Due Oct 22 by 11:59pm**.
+**Due March 23rd by 11:59pm**.
 As with all assignments, you are allowed up to 3 slip days for this assignment.

 For this assignment, you'll be building a simple gallery app to display, filter, and paginate some data.
 By the end of this assignment, you should have a web app that looks like this.
 ![Gallery preview](./a3preview.png)